- Comfort Hotels

 Loft Hostel is located very close to the downtown area on Laugavegur Shopping Street.
-Clean, modern and cozy, its bar is a great place to meet new people.
-It is incredibly popular amongst tourists and locals, particularly in summer, due to its balcony (something few Icelandic bars have).
+Clean, modern, and cozy, its bar is a great place to meet new people.
+It is trendy amongst tourists and locals, particularly in summer, due to its balcony (something few Icelandic bars have).
 The common room hosts events open to all that are as diverse as concerts, ‘swap-and-drop’ clothing drives, and drag shows.

 There is no staff other than those cleaning on-site, although staff and security are easily reached by phone in the face of any problems.

 Just slightly further from town than Hlemmur Square is Reykjavík Hostel Village.
-With comfortable dormitories and private rooms, shared bathrooms, WiFi, optional breakfast and 24-hour service, this simple hostel should easily meet the needs of budget travelers.
+With comfortable dormitories and private rooms, shared bathrooms, WiFi, optional breakfast, and 24-hour service, this simple hostel should easily meet budget travelers' needs.

 Although not as close to the capital bars and shops as those listed above, everything you wish to walk to can be reached within a half-hour.

 For cheap but very unique accommodation, look no further than Galaxy Pod Hostel.
 While standard beds are available for a lower price, you can elect to instead sleep within a ‘pod,’ a small contained unit with a bed, mirror, privacy curtain, shelf, and locker.
 Much more comfortable and private than an open dorm, these pods also reflect the quirky originality that Icelanders exhibit all across the city.